tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 It is about being unseen.

-About living a life that does not draw applause.
+About living a life that draws no applause.

 About building something no one celebrates.